aggarwaljuh/VBAChallenge/README.md

        End If
 ```
 #### Step 3d:
-In this last part of thsis for loop we are increasing the tickerIndex by checking that the tickerIndex of the cell we are in is the not the same as the tickerIndex.
+In this last part of this for loop we are increasing the tickerIndex by checking that the tickerIndex of the cell we are in is not the same as the tickerIndex.
 If this is true then the tickerIndex increases by 1.
 We are also going to end the for loop.
 ```
  If Cells(j, 1).Value = tickers(tickerIndex) And Cells(j + 1, 1).Value <> tickers(tickerIndex) Then
             tickerIndex = tickerIndex + 1